Skip to Main Content

 CDC - Autism and Vaccines Vaccines Cause Autism Site

-This site is affiliated with the Center for Disease Control and Prevention and pulls information from various government and professional resources including the National Library of Medicine and the American Academy of Pediatrics.
-This site lists a non-medical author and quotes several books, all promoting the same ideology as the site (and all found on the site).
+While we can't tell who the author it, this site is affiliated with the Center for Disease Control and Prevention and pulls information from various government and professional resources including the National Library of Medicine and the American Academy of Pediatrics.
+LInks to other sites and a reference list are included.
+This site lists a non-medical author and quotes several books, all found on the site (no links to outside resources).
 This, the fact it is a .com site and the massive amount of ads, probably means this is not a good site to use.

-Feline Reactions to Bearded Men Martin Luther King, Jr. -
+Feline Reactions to Bearded Men Ban DHMO: Dihydrogen Monoxide